krispykrisp12/Responsive-Portfolio/README.md

-# Responsive-Portfolio
+# Basic-Portfolio
-Responsive homework 02
+This is my home 01